proenterprise/yeenvoice/docs/payments.rst

 Payments
 ========

-The Invoice Ninja system handles your entire invoicing process – from sending a quote (Pro Plan only), to invoicing your client, to receiving payment.
-What’s more, you can receive payments directly and automatically via Invoice Ninja’s 45+ payment partners, enabling totally smooth management of your customer accounts using your choice of payment provider.
-To learn more about Invoice Ninja’s payment partners, `click here <https://www.invoiceninja.com/partners>`_.
+The Yeenvoice system handles your entire invoicing process – from sending a quote (Pro Plan only), to invoicing your client, to receiving payment.
+What’s more, you can receive payments directly and automatically via Yeenvoice’s 45+ payment partners, enabling totally smooth management of your customer accounts using your choice of payment provider.
+To learn more about Yeenvoice’s payment partners, `click here <https://www.invoiceninja.com/partners>`_.

 List Payments
 """""""""""""